sauloaguiar/people-crud/Readme.md

 Express js based backend that manages a person entity.

+### Running

+To run this project, execute `npm install` in the project root folder to get packages for the backend installed.
+After that, execute `cd frontend` and then `yarn` to get the packages for the frontend project installed.
+With all the dependencies installed, execute `npm start` on the root folder to execute start the backend and `yarn start` at the `/frontend` folder to start the frontend.

+The backend will be running at `localhost:4000` and the frontend at `localhost:3000`.

+### Developing

 The following steps are being considered as implementation priority.

 - Backend